 Breitling Superocean Heritage II Vs. Omega Seamaster 300: Movements

 It would be wrong to lay all of the credit for Omega’s resurgence over the last couple of decades at the feet of its new catalog of in-house movements, but it is impossible to deny that they have had a massive effect.
 Since the adoption of George Daniels’s Co-Axial escapement, Omega has continued to make great strides in its technology.
-For example, Omega is the first company to mass produce silicon hairsprings, the main contributing factor to the new movements’ antimagnetic Master Co-Axial certification.
+For example, Omega is the first company to mass-produce silicon hairsprings, the main contributing factor to the new movements’ antimagnetic Master Co-Axial certification.

 Omega leads the way in producing watches impervious to the effects of magnetic fields, one of the major causes of timekeeping inaccuracies.
 By focusing on building components from non-magnetic components materials rather than simply shielding them with a soft iron cage (à la Rolex’s Milgauss), Omega has created models that can withstand more than 15,000 gauss while still keeping the cases a wearable size.

-The Caliber 8400 inside the majority of the Seamaster 300 models contains all of Omega’s most up-to-date advancements, the Si14 hairspring included, as well as an automatic winding system which pivots on ball bearings.
+The Caliber 8400 inside the majority of the Seamaster 300 models contains all of Omega’s most up-to-date advancements, the Si14 hairspring included, as well as an automatic winding system that pivots on ball bearings.
 This greatly reduces the wear to one of the components most affected by friction, thus reducing the frequency of necessary servicing.

 Perhaps best of all, although not particularly faithful to the original, is the display case back on the Omega Seamaster 300 Collection.
 The quality of finishing on the Caliber 8400 is extraordinary for a watch in this price group, and being able to view it in action is a real treat.
 As with the rest of the Co-Axial calibers, this one beats at 25,200vph (considered the optimum frequency for this kind of escapement) and offers users a 60-hour power reserve.